torvalds/linux/Documentation/core-api/workqueue.rst

 ``apply_workqueue_attrs()`` and workqueue will automatically create backing worker pools matching the attributes.
 The responsibility of regulating concurrency level is on the users.
-There is also a flag to mark a bound wq to ignore the concurrency management.
+There is also a flag to mark a bound wq to igyesre the concurrency management.
 Please refer to the API section for details.

 Forward progress guarantee relies on that workers can be created when